alvarobcprado/re_state_action_test/README.md

 `wait` is an optional duration to wait before asserting the `expectStates`.

-`expectStates` is an optional function that returns an iterable of states that are expected to be emitted by the `ReState` in order.
+`expectStates` is an optional function that returns a matcher that verifies the states that are expected to be emitted by the `ReState` in order.

-`expectErrors` is an optional function that returns an iterable of errors that are expected to be emitted by the `ReState` in order.
+`expectErrors` is an optional function that returns a matcher that verifies the errors that are expected to be thrown by the `ReState` in order.

 `verifyReState` is an optional function that is called to verify the `ReState` after the test expectations have been asserted.